young010101/ecommerce-bytedance/README.md

 [中文](README_cn.md)

-This is a teaching project for newbie using CloudWeGo
+This is a youth training camp project.

 ## Technology Stack